-If you study this course you should emerge as an autonomous user of ICT, able to select the best application for a task.
+If pupils study this course they should emerge as an autonomous user of ICT, able to select the best application for a task.

 This course can be selected in conjunction with Computer Science.

 Examination Board: OCR (www.ocr.org.uk)